briancurtin/pine/docs/source/index.rst

 By default, ``pine`` writes the test results in JSON format to standard output, aka stdout, aka it prints them to the screen.
 If you'd like these results written to a file, the ``-o`` (or ``--output``) argument takes a file name to create.
-Note that it will overwrite any prior contents of that file.
+You can also specify a directory for the output file to be written to and ``pine`` will generate a file in that directory using the run id it knows about from `-i`_.
+Note that in either case it will overwrite any prior contents of that file.

 ``pine -c tests.yaml -o results.json`` will make pine run all of the tests in tests.yaml and then write them to results.json.